taughta/memoryGame/README.md

-# memoryGame
+# memoryGame (In Progress)

-A standard card based memory game.
+A standard card based memory game with 24 cards and a simple graphical interface.
+My first program with a GUI.